jruwaard/aph_ema_handbook/docs/instruments.md

 <p class="caption">(\#fig:movisensbackoffice)Movisens sample scheme editor (left) and App Screenshots (right)</p>
 </div>

-### Validation and reliability
+### Validity and Reliability

-Questions can also arise regarding the validity of EMA.
+Questions can also arise regarding the validity and reliability of EMA measures.
 Items used in subjective EMA have often not undergone rigorous psychometric testing, unlike traditional paper questionnaires.
 Also, EMA software are developed using algorithms which are not known or unavailable to the researcher to test for validity.

 ###  Data access
 \index{GENEActiv}
 \index{Fitbit}

-If planning on using a commercial EMA platform, it is important to clarify whether the researcher has access to the raw data or is the data aggregated before provision to the researcher (e.g., GENEActiv versus Fitbit).
+If you plan to use a commercial EMA platform, it is important to clarify whether you will have access to the raw data or whether the data is only available in pre-process format (e.g., GENEActiv versus Fitbit).
 If the researcher has access to the raw data, how easily accessible are the data?
 Could the data be downloaded directly from the server of the EMA platform?

-### Demands on time
+### Demands on Time

 Subjective EMA can be burdensome to participants as data are collected multiple times a day for an extended period.
 In order to ensure continued participation,